Hot topic question: How do bloggers make money online???

 Let’s get into the four main ways that bloggers make money.
 Actually, before I get into the four ways, let’s talk page views.

-How Much Does Traffic and Followers Matter?
+How Much Traffic and Followers Will You Need?

 You know the answer to this already.
 There’s no magic number.
 Engagement is where it’s at.
 It’s important to find your tribe, your audience, your die-hard fans that love you, listen to you and trust you.